 Brand Messaging – How to Tell Your Story

-Once you come up with an engaging brand story, you need to share it in a consistent and clear way.
-Too many companies confuse the issues by launching complicated marketing campaigns that differ for each channel – don’t be one of these brands!
+Once you come up with an engaging brand story, you need to share it consistently and clearly.
+Too many companies confuse the issues by launching complicated marketing campaigns that differ for each channel – do not be one of these brands!
 Instead, create a core message that you could share with a strange over a few sentences, and they get the point.

 Creating a consistent brand message across several marketing channels ensures the customer gets the same experience at every turn.
-If there is a miss-match between what you’re sharing on social media, your website, and video marketing, then it leads to confusion.
-That’s a bad outcome because confusion can cause customers to avoid shopping at your brand.
+If there is a miss-match between what you are sharing on social media, your website, and video marketing, it leads to confusion.
+That is a bad outcome because confusion can cause customers to avoid shopping at your brand.

 How do you share a strong brand message consistently over time across different channels?
 Great question!
 By creating a brand identity guide to guide every company member.
-Whether you’ve hired a freelancer to write a blog post or are shooting a video, having a brand identity guide ensures that you are implementing the same core values.
+Whether you have hired a freelancer to write a blog post or are shooting a video, having a brand identity guide ensures that you implement the same core values.

 The brand identity guide should include factors like: